 Further Reading: ACT Superscore Calculator, Do Colleges Average Your ACT Score?, Read This Before Sending ACT Scores to Colleges, Should You Send the Four Free ACT Score Reports?, Colleges that Superscore the ACT: Complete List

 I took the SAT and the ACT.
-I also took SAT Subject tests.
+I also took some APs.
 Do I have to send all of these scores to colleges?

-First, let’s talk about the SAT and ACT (and ignore the SAT Subject Tests for now).
+First, let’s talk about the SAT and ACT (and ignore the APs for now).
 For the vast majority of colleges, you have to send either the SAT or the ACT.
 You do not have to send both.

 Note that there are two exceptions to the SAT or ACT rule: